 How much do engineered quartz countertops cost?

 Above: Solid white engineered quartz, such as Caesarstone’s Pure White and Silestone’s White Zeus Extreme, trumps marble for its stain resistance and beats out Corian in heat resistance.
 In this San Francisco kitchen by Jute, a member of the Remodelista Architect/Designer Directory, Caesarstone counters are paired with custom marble tiles.
 See Rehab Diary: A Small-Kitchen Makeover with Maximum Storage to tour the full project.
-Photograph by Drew Kelly.
+Photograph by Drew Kelly, courtesy of Jute.

 Engineered Quartz Countertop Recap